vaskort/vaskort.github.io/_posts/2018-12-27-how-to-test-your-react-app.md

 ---
 layout: post
-title: The test cases you need to know when testing in React
+title: How to test your React application
 ---

-The reason I decided to write this blog post is because on every new project when I start writing tests I find it helpful to look back on how I've tested my **actions**, my **components** or my **reducers**.
+The reason I decided to write this blog post is because on every new project when I start writing unit tests I find it helpful to look back on older projects on how I've tested my **actions**, my **components** or my **reducers**.
 I'll try to organise everything in one place, this blog post.

-I will share you the key points of our test process.
-In the end you will find a GitHub url with the full code so you can clone and play.
+I will share you the key points of the test process.
+In the end you will find a [GitHub url](https://github.com/vaskort/react-testing) with the full code so you can clone and play.

-## The context of our app
+## The context of the app

-Let's say you have a simple application that when you press a button it triggers an async action which loads a list of users from an API.
-These users are then stored to our redux store.
+Let's say you have a simple application where when you press a button it triggers an async action which loads a list of users from an API.
+These users are then stored to the redux store.
 The JSX would be something like the below:

 ```jsx
 // src/App.js